 How to install bathroom ceiling cladding

-When installing cladding on both walls and ceilings, we’d always recommend starting with the ceiling panels first to ensure a completely watertight coverage.
+When installing cladding on both walls and ceilings, we’d always recommend starting with the ceiling panels first to ensure watertight coverage.

 For bathroom ceilings specifically, we’d suggest using wooden battens to provide a framework on which the cladding can be fitted.